-All mass gainers are protein powders but not all protein powders are mass gainers.
+All mass gainers are protein powders, but not all protein powders are mass gainers.
 Say what!?
-Different types of protein supplements, these include the best protein powders and best weight gainers, all provide a quick and convenient way to top up protein levels in your body, but as well as that, mass gainers can also boost calorie intake significantly, thanks to the sometimes insane amount of carbohydrates they contain.
+Different protein supplements, including the best protein powders and weight gainers, all provide a quick and convenient way to top up protein levels in your body.
+Still, as well as that, mass gainers can also boost calorie intake significantly, thanks to the sometimes insane amount of carbohydrates they contain.

 But that's not the only difference between mass gainer and protein powder.
-These workout supplements cater for different type of people and while one of them can even be used to aid weight loss, the other is more suited for people waiting gain weight and build muscle faster.
+These workout supplements cater to different types of people, and while one might aid weight loss, the other is more suited for people wanting to gain weight and build muscle faster.
 Apart from this obvious difference, there are a few key features you should know about before you go on a protein supplement shopping spree, as discussed in this mass gainer vs protein powder article.